Extremal H-colorings of graphs with fixed minimum degree: Introduction and statement of results

 Another interesting family to consider is the family of $n$-vertex $d$-regular graphs.
 Here, Kahn \cite{Kahn1} used entropy methods to show that every \emph{bipartite} graph $G$ in this family satisfies $\hom(G,H_{\text{ind}}) \leq \hom(K_{d,d},H_{\text{ind}})^{\frac{n}{2d}}$, where $K_{d,d}$ is the complete bipartite graph with $d$ vertices in each partition class.
 Notice that when $2d|n$ this bound is achieved by $\frac{n}{2d} K_{d,d}$, the disjoint union of $n/2d$ copies of $K_{d,d}$.
 Galvin and Tetali \cite{GalvinTetali} generalized this entropy argument, showing that for \emph{any} $H$ and any bipartite $G$ in this family,

 Kahn conjectured that (\ref{eqn-d regular bound}) should hold for $H=H_{\text{ind}}$ for all (not necessarily bipartite) $G$, and Zhao \cite{Zhao} resolved this conjecture affirmatively, deducing the general result from the bipartite case.
 Interestingly, (\ref{eqn-d regular bound}) does not hold for general $H$ when biparticity is dropped, as there are examples of $n$, $d$, and $H$ for which $\frac{n}{d+1} K_{d+1}$, the disjoint union of $n/(d+1)$ copies of the complete graph $K_{d+1}$, maximizes the number of $H$-colorings of graphs in this family.
 (For example, take $H$ to be the disjoint union of two looped vertices; here $\log_2 (\hom(G,H))$ equals the number of components of $G$.)
-Galvin proposes the following conjecture in \cite{GalvinHColoringRegularGraphs}.
+In \cite{GalvinHColoringRegularGraphs}, Galvin proposes a conjecture that for any $n$-vertex $d$-regular graph $G$ and any graph $H$,